-On Wednesday’s Philosophy in Action Radio, I interviewed English Ph.D student Kelly Elmore about “The Value of Rhetoric.”
+On Wednesday’s episode of Philosophy in Action Radio, I interviewed English Ph.D student Kelly Elmore about “The Value of Rhetoric.”
 The podcast of that episode is now available for streaming or downloading.
-You’ll find it on the episode’s archive page, as well as below.

 Remember, you can automatically download podcasts of Philosophy in Action Radio by subscribing to Philosophy in Action’s Podcast RSS Feed: